JayKay135/Riptide-Dart-Port/README.md

 # Riptide Dart Port

-Dart port of [Riptide](https://github.com/RiptideNetworking/Riptide), a light weight networking library from Tom Weiland.
+Dart port of [Riptide](https://github.com/RiptideNetworking/Riptide), a lightweight networking library from Tom Weiland.

 This port provides functionality for establishing connections with clients and servers using the Riptide protocol.

 ## Compatibility

-This port was last tested for functionality with Riptide [Commit a292470](https://github.com/RiptideNetworking/Riptide/commit/a29247052505cdb2f5e0c8994cb4006d6da857d4), Feb 12 2023
+This port was last tested for functionality with Riptide [Commit 933cafd](https://github.com/RiptideNetworking/Riptide/commit/933cafd6208b379eed4837f6e395e911f37a93d7), Jan 04 2024

-It was tested for Android and Windows devices.
+---

+**NOTE:** Riptide itself is not backward compatible.
+This library will currently only work with Riptide version ```v2.1.2```.

+The older version (pub ```0.0.3```) will still work with Riptide ```v.2.0.0```, but with limited features (e.g. missing tcp support).

+## Important Notes

+The dart language differs C# in some key aspects.
+- There is no function overloading in dart.
+Therefore, you have to deal with many different function names in the message class.
+If you find a cleaner solution, do not hesitate to open up a pull request.
+- There is no ulong type in dart.
+C#'s longs are signed 64bit values.
+So are the int values in dart.
+Longs can be represented without any issues in dart using ints.
+Unfortunately, there is no unsigned 64-bit type in dart.
+The representation of ulongs in dart is, therefore, not easily possible.
+Currently, ulongs will get parsed to ints. **Please note that this might result in data loss**.

 ## Compatible libraries in other languages